-Politics is an art or science of influencing people at either civic or individual level and has stemmed from the Greek word politikos that means "of, for or relating to citizens".
-This course introduces the students to a range of topics in a field of study that was declared by Aristotle as the "mother of all sciences".
+Politics is the art or science of influencing people at either civic or individual level and has stemmed from the Greek word politikos which means of, for, or relating to citizens.
+This course introduces the students to a range of topics in a field of study that was declared by Aristotle as the mother of all sciences.

-Key concepts in Political theory, comparative politics, International politics and power and politics will be explored.
-Seminal readings within Political science and key authors will also be discussed to develop indepth understanding among students of the evolution of political thought.
+Key concepts in Political theory, comparative politics, International politics, and power and politics will be explored.
+Seminal readings within Political science and key authors will also be discussed to develop an in-depth understanding among students of the evolution of political thought.

-Systems of Governance, theoretical frameworks used to explore the distributions and exercise of power in a society such as Marxist, pluralistic and public choice approaches.
+Systems of Governance, are theoretical frameworks used to explore the distributions and exercise of power in a society such as Marxist, pluralistic, and public choice approaches.
 Choice of the study of politics in various countries/regions such as USA, China, Russia, Europe, South Asia etc.

-A new handbook of Political Science, Goodin, R & Hans-Dieter, K (eds) (Oxford, 1996) Collective Action, Hardin Russell (John Hopkins University, 1982) The art of Comparative Politics, Lane, Ruth (Boston, 1997)
+A new handbook of Political Science, Goodin, R & Hans-Dieter, K (eds) (Oxford, 1996) Collective Action, Hardin Russell (John Hopkins University, 1982) The Art of Comparative Politics, Lane, Ruth (Boston, 1997)